IBM 303X: IBM 3033

-The 3033 features a machine cycle time of 58 ns.
+The 3033 features a machine cycle time of 60 ns.
 It has a cache size of 64 KB.
 Initially the main storage was 4, 6, or 8 MB; later on this was expanded on some of the models to 8, 12 or 16 MB.
 Two Channel Directors are standard, with a third one available as an option.
 The third Director can only have four channels, because in 370 mode a system has max 16 channels.
 The third Director is available either with four block multiplexer channels or one byte multiplexer and three block multiplexers.
 Later on, the optional feature Data Streaming was added; it allowed the first block multiplexer channel in each Director to operate at 3 MB per second.
 Two optional channel-to-channel adapters (CTCA) are available.
 At announcement the monthly lease price for a minimally configured 3033 processor (without peripherals) was $70,400.
-The 3033 is supported by MVS, OS/VS1 SVS, VM/370, and ACP.
+The 3033 is supported by MVS, OS/VS2 SVS, OS/VS1, VM/370, and ACP.

 The 3033-N, a slightly slower model, was introduced Nov.
 1, 1979, and the 3033-S, with about 2/3 the speed of the original 3033 model, was introduced a year later, on November 12, 1980.
 The 3033-S was only equipped with one Channel Director, and the main storage was simplified and did not run in 4-way interleave mode.
 Each shipped the following quarter; both were withdrawn in 1985, along with the other 303X offerings.

 The 3033 was later made available in attached-processor (AP) and multiprocessor (MP) dyadic configurations.

 The 3033 AP configuration consisted of one 3033 and one 3042 interconnected.
 The first version of the 3042 did not have any channels, so all I/O operations had to be done from the 3033; the 3042 provided additional cpu power.
-Later versions (3042-2) did have one or two Channel Directors, thus enabling I/O operations.
+Later versions (3042–2) did have one or two Channel Directors, thus enabling I/O operations.
 This also allowed the system to be partitioned into two parts, where one part could be temporarily down, for example, for maintenance, while still allowing the other part to continue to run.

 The 3033 MP configuration consisted of two 3033 interconnected.
 Similar to the later 3033 AP, they could be partitioned into two parts, in example for running maintenance on one processor at a time.
 All 3033 AP and MP configurations includes two 3036 consoles.